rotundasoftware/backbone-courier/README.md

 # Backbone.Courier

-A tiny library that bubble events ("messages") up your [backbone.js](http://backbonejs.org/) view hierarchy while bolstering code reuse and maintainability by providing a framework for perfectly encapsulated views.
+A tiny library that bubble events ("messages") up your [backbone.js](http://backbonejs.org/) view hierarchy while promoting code reuse and maintainability by providing a framework for perfectly encapsulated views.

 Wait, what the heck does that mean, "perfectly encapsulated views"?